lakehq/sail/docs/guide/installation/index.md

 for more information about the compiler options that can be specified via the `RUSTFLAGS` environment variable.
 :::

-## Standalone Server
+## Standalone Binary

-Please refer to the [Standalone Spark Connect Server](/development/recipes/spark-connect-server) guide for more information about building and running the Spark Connect Server as a standalone binary.
+Please refer to the [Standalone Binary](/development/recipes/standalone-binary) guide for more information about building and running the Sail CLI as a standalone binary.